TheBoonAI/scrounger/django_backend/README.md

 ### Configuring the API Key
 Scrounger is designed to utilize the ZMLP backend, but to do so you need to use a ZMLP API Key.
 This can be obtained from your project in the Console web UI, in the API Keys section.
-Create an API Key with the `Assets Read` permission, and download the key.
+Create an API Key with the `Assets Read` permission and copy the key.
+You can use this [guide](https://zorroa.gitbook.io/zmlp/getting-started/quick-start/python-zvi-client#get-api-key) to help you.

 #### Use your API Key
 You can either configure Scrounger to use the Base64 encoded API Key directly, or you can set